totaldebug/totaldebug.uk/_posts/2021-05-15-using-clonezilla-to-migrate-multi-disk-server.md

 In order to overcome this issue, I created a [CloneZilla](https://clonezilla.org/) image this was cloned onto an NFS share.
 Once complete, I was able to load the image on the destination machine, as there were only two disks in the destination server the image was applied without any issue, on boot I could see that both disks had been cloned over from the image.

-The only thing I didnt like about this is that I had to first create the image, then deploy that image, when I only have one server to clone and not need for an image it would be nice for [CloneZilla](https://clonezilla.org/) to implement something in the remote-source / remote-dest that allows this functionality.
+The only thing I didn't like about this is that I had to first create the image, then deploy that image, when I only have one server to clone and not need for an image it would be nice for [CloneZilla](https://clonezilla.org/) to implement something in the remote-source / remote-dest that allows this functionality.

 ## Final Thoughts